5ec1cff/TrickyStore/README.md

 > **Zygisk (or Zygisk Next) is needed for this feature to work.**

-If you still do not pass you can try enabling Build variable spoofing by creating the file `/data/adb/tricky_store/spoof_build_vars`.
+If you still do not pass you can try enabling/disabling Build variable spoofing by creating/deleting the file `/data/adb/tricky_store/spoof_build_vars`.

-Tricky Store will automatically generate example config props inside `/data/adb/tricky_store/spoof_build_vars` on next reboot, then you can manually edit your spoof config.
+Tricky Store will automatically generate example config props inside `/data/adb/tricky_store/spoof_build_vars` once created, on next reboot, then you may manually edit your spoof config.

-Here is an example of spoof config:
+Here is an example of a spoof config:

 ```
 MANUFACTURER=Google
-MODEL=Pixel
+MODEL=Pixel 8 Pro
-FINGERPRINT=google/sailfish/sailfish:8.1.0/OPM1.171019.011/4448085:user/release-keys
+FINGERPRINT=google/husky_beta/husky:15/AP31.240617.009/12094726:user/release-keys
 BRAND=google
-PRODUCT=sailfish
+PRODUCT=husky_beta
-DEVICE=sailfish
+DEVICE=husky
-RELEASE=8.1.0
+RELEASE=15
-ID=OPM1.171019.011
+ID=AP31.240617.009
-INCREMENTAL=4448085
+INCREMENTAL=12094726
 TYPE=user
 TAGS=release-keys
-SECURITY_PATCH=2017-12-05
+SECURITY_PATCH=2024-07-05
 ```

 ## Support TEE broken devices